 When you have multiple AWS accounts, having to deal with numerous invoices is an unnecessarily added complication.

-The first thing is to choose which of your account is going to be the primary account handling the billing.
+Log in to AWS console and the first thing is to choose which of your account is going to be the primary account handling the billing.
 Once you have done so, you need to start sending out invitations to the other account's root user email.
 Only the root user can accept an invitation to join an organization.

 Say you have already prepared all the root user email addresses for each account you wish to make into a sub-account.
 For that, we need to understand a little about AWS organizations.

 We begin by starting an organization.
 Click on your account name drop-down on the top bar, and you see the drop-down shown in the image here.
 Click on 'My Organization'.

 consolidate billing in AWS console

 Since you have never created an organization before, you should see similar to the image above.
 The red circle is to indicate if you have any pending invitations from an outside organization.
 When you send out the invitations, the other root users see the invitation in the red circle marked as '1' instead of '0'.